maarten-k/realignment/README.md

 ## About
-This realignment pipeline is reimplantation the pipeline found at https://github.com/BrenKenna/data_processing.
+This realignment pipeline is a reimplantation of the pipeline found at https://github.com/BrenKenna/data_processing.
 The original pipeline is tailored to run on the grid infrastructure.

-To increase reproducibility, portability and maintainability the code is reimplemented in Snakemake with identical use of commands and version of programs (BWA,GATK,samtools).
-To check for discrepanty between the grid version and this version, a line for line comparison is done.
+To increase reproducibility, portability and maintainability the code is reimplemented in Snakemake with identical use of commands and versions of programs (BWA,GATK,samtools).
+To check for discrepancy between the grid version and this version, a line-for-line comparison is done.

 for the header: